DamengRandom/sp-coding-test/README.md

 ## Todo List
 - Add `prop-types` for each components
 - Complete unit tests
-- Components refactor (still need polish)
+- Components refactor (polish)
-- consider to use `FormContext` `useFormContext` pattern to work on it
+- consider to use `FormContext` `useFormContext` pattern for the form
-- form need some refactor work
+- form need some refactor work (polish)